6 Ways to Explore Your Child’s Racial, Ethnic and Cultural Heritage

 First and foremost, as an adoptive or foster parent, acknowledge differences between yourself and your children; be honest with yourself about how it makes you feel to sit with that difference.

 As an adoptive parent, you should then be open to initiating a family conversation about where your child comes from and your desire to celebrate how that influences who they are.
 Some common topics of exploration include physical features, languages learned before English, ethnic foods, and cultural celebrations or traditions.

 - Read books and articles together with your child about racial differences.

 - Visit restaurants from your child’s birth country.

 - Find social events that celebrate your child’s culture.

 - Connect with cross cultural parent groups and youth groups.

-- If your family is religious, explore your faith in a cultural context that represents your child’s ethnicity.
+- Explore your faith in a cultural context that represents your child’s ethnicity.

-- Connecting your son or daughter with positive role models who look like them and understanding their experiences is critical.
+- Seek out positive role models for your child, understanding their experiences is critical.
 Think about who in your own social circle can fulfill that need.
-Consider neighbors, coworkers, and friends who share your child’s heritage u2013 invite them over for dinner and create space for these people to become closer family friends.
+Consider neighbors, coworkers, and friends who share your child’s heritage, invite them over for dinner and create space for these people to become closer family friends.

-Your son or daughter is figuring out who they are, how they fit into this family, and ultimately in this world.
+Your child is figuring out who they are, how they fit into this family, and ultimately in this world.
 Try not to take things personally.
 Persist in learning about your child’s culture and allowing your child to express and work through their feelings within the safety of the family.